Alex Hutchings (guitarist)

-Alex Hutchings is a professional guitarist based in Bristol, England.
-He especially plays and teaches jazz fusion, rock and r'n'b.
+Alex Hutchings is a guitarist based in Bristol, England.
+He especially plays and teaches jazz rock, rock and blues rock.

 Since 2002, he has toured for a variety of different musical ensembles and brands.

 Career

 Hutchings has the main guitar role on the Thriller – Live concert.
 He also composes music for BBC TV and radio and ITV.

 In late 2017 he joined the Steven Wilson live band, touring with them in support of Wilson's To the Bone album.